msegvich/pks-workshop/AdvancedWorkshop/PythonHarbor/README.md

 You will need to retrieve the cluster credentials from PKS.
 First login using the the PKS credentials that were provided to you for this lab exercise.

 <pre>
-pks login -a api.pks.pcf-apps.com -u USERNAME -p PASSWORD -k
+pks login -a api.pks.pcf-apps.com -u appdev -p $PKS_PW -k
 </pre>

 Now you can retrive your Kubernetes cluster credentials.
 Please use the cluster name that was provided to you for this lab exercise.

 <pre>
-pks get-credentials CLUSTER-NAME
+pks get-credentials $PKS_CLUSTER_NAME
 </pre>

 #### Validating your Cluster